itayshlanger/AWS_platform_engineering/README.md

 # CLI Tool for AWS Platform Engineering
 # Overview
 This project is a Command-Line Interface (CLI) tool designed to enhance productivity through platform engineering in AWS.
 Built using Python 3, Boto3, and AWS CLI, it offers an efficient way to interact with AWS services.
-To provide a more convenient and user-friendly experience, we also utilize Jenkins pipelines as a graphical user interface (UI) for managing and executing tasks.(this tool currently works only on ubuntu0
+To provide a more convenient and user-friendly experience, we also utilize Jenkins pipelines as a graphical user interface (UI) for managing and executing tasks.(CLI will work with any OS , UI currently working only on ubuntu)
 # Features
 - AWS Integration: Seamlessly interacts with AWS services using Boto3 and AWS CLI.
 - Jenkins Pipeline UI: Provides a graphical interface via Jenkins pipelines for easier task management.